-The 27.34km submarine 22kV transmission line will be built that connect all turbines to collect electricity output from 0.69/22kV transformers and then connect to 22/110kV project's substation.
+The 27.34km submarine 22kV transmission line for Phase 1 and Phase 2 will be built that connect all turbines to collect electricity output from 0.69/22kV transformers and then connect to 22/110kV project's substation.

-The 18km 110kV transmission line will pass through mainly aquacultural farming area located in Thanh Hai, Thanh Phong, Giao Thanh, An Nhon, An Quy, An Thuan and Binh Thanh Commune (Figure 2.4) to the West of the Project and then connect to an existing 110kV Binh Thanh substation (Figure 2.7)
+Phase 2 of the Project will share the 110kV transmission line with Phase 1.
+The 18km 110kV transmission line will pass through mainly aquacultural farming area located in Thanh Hai, An Dien,, An Nhon, An Quy, An Thuan and Binh Thanh Commune (Figure 2.4) to the West of the Project and then connect to an existing 110kV Binh Thanh substation (Figure 2.7)